kaisbitar/sensory-minds/README.md

 Then, open your browser and go to `http://localhost:3000` to see the app running.

-## Topic
+## Vite

-The choice of a cheeky frontend development topic for the cells in the Bingo game was intentional to add an element of fun and humor to the application.
-It not only adds a playful tone to the game but also engages frontend developers who may recognize some of the popular frontend development references used in the cells.
+Vite was used as the bundler for this project due to its fast build times and hot module replacement feature, which enhances the development experience by providing a smooth, instant feedback loop.

-## Why TailwindCSS
+## TailwindCSS

 TailwindCSS was chosen for this project because it's light weight and it provides a fast and efficient way to style components without having to write custom CSS from scratch.
 It also offers a wide range of pre-built styles that make it easy to create a consistent and visually appealing design.

-## Why Framer Motion
+## Framer Motion

 Framer Motion is a powerful library for adding animation and gesture support to React applications.
 It allows developers to easily create high-quality animations with minimal code, and provides a wide range of tools for customizing and fine-tuning animations.

 In this project, Framer Motion was used to add intialization animations and celebration animations when the user achieves a winning pattern on the bingo board.
 The library's ease of use and flexibility made it the perfect choice for implementing these animations.

+## Topic

+The choice of a cheeky frontend development topic for the cells in the Bingo game was intentional to add an element of fun and humor to the application.
+It not only adds a playful tone to the game but also engages frontend developers who may recognize some of the popular frontend development references used in the cells.

 ## Randomized Winning Chances